 To give you a basic understanding of the types of vaccinations you will need, however, they are often broken up into three distinct categories:

-- Routine vaccinations are the ones that everyone gets throughout their childhood and early adult life; specific schedules (and sometimes the vaccine administration itself) do differ from country to country, but these generally include the BCG vaccine, the pneumococcal conjugate vaccine, and vaccinations for diphtheria, tetanus, and pertussis (DTP); hepatitis B; hepatitis A (for at-risk groups); Haemophilus influenzae type b; rotavirus; measles, mumps, and rubella (MMR); and HPV (to prevent cervical precancers and cancers).
+- Routine vaccinations – These are what most people get throughout their childhood/early adult life.
+These generally include diphtheria, tetanus, and pertussis (DTP); hepatitis B; hepatitis A (for at-risk groups); measles, mumps, and rubella (MMR); and HPV (to prevent cervical precancers and cancers).
 It is important that you are fully up to date with all of your routine vaccinations, including boosters, if you plan to travel.
-If you aren’t, then a health professional’s office should be your first port of call, before even departing.

-- Recommended vaccinations include all the vaccines that aren’t included in the routine schedule of your own country and are specific to travel to any given destination.
-These can include vaccinations for hepatitis A (if you don’t have it already), rabies, Japanese encephalitis, cholera, and typhus, among others.
+- Recommended vaccinations – These include all the vaccines that aren’t included in the routine schedule of your own country and are specific to travel to any given destination.
+These can include vaccinations rabies, Japanese encephalitis, cholera, typhus, and others.

-- Required vaccinations refer to vaccinations for yellow fever, meningococcal disease, and polio.
-Many countries where yellow fever is present will require you to have proof of vaccination before you are allowed in, and if you are heading anywhere else after traveling to a country where these diseases are present, you will need to show proof of vaccination — known as an international certificate of vaccination or prophylaxis (ICVP) (i.e. a little yellow book) — before entry.
+- Required vaccinations – These refer to vaccinations for yellow fever, meningococcal disease, and polio.
+Many countries where yellow fever is present will require you to have proof of vaccination before you are allowed in and, if you are heading anywhere else after traveling to a country where these diseases are present, you will need to show proof of vaccination — known as an international certificate of vaccination or prophylaxis (ICVP) (i.e. a little yellow book) — before entry.

 Mosquito bites are an absolute nightmare for any traveler.
-At best they will simply annoy you with painful and itchy welts, but at worst they can transmit a whole variety of diseases, such as yellow fever, dengue, Japanese encephalitis, and chikungunya, not to mention malaria.
+At best, they will simply annoy you.
+At worst, they can transmit a whole variety of diseases like yellow fever, dengue, Japanese encephalitis, and malaria.